ErikRupertGo/GJ-Bot/README.md

 Luvit is just the runtime for the Bot.
 To use the Discord API, you need to have a wrapper for it.
 The library that I chose for my bot is Discordia by SinisterRectus.

 On the command prompt of the directory,
-Type: lit install `SinisterRectus/discordia`.
-Not that `discordia` is in lowercase, that's because of the package handling of lit.
+Type: `lit install SinisterRectus/discordia`.
+Note that `discordia` is in lowercase, that's because of the package handling of lit.

 ## Downloading the code
 Once you installed Discordia, it's time for you to clone the repository to the directory or to download the repo.